dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 ![KeystoneJS DELETE operation](https://cdn.auth0.com/blog/keystonejs/delete.png)
 _People DELETE operation_

 Our API works.
-Awesome!!!
+Awesome!

 ## Securing a Star Wars API with Auth0

 Right now, anyone can make `GET` and `POST` requests to all of the endpoints present in our API.
 In a real-world scenario, we should restrict `POST`, `DELETE` and `PUT` requests to certain registered and authorized users.

-We'll go ahead and secure some of these API endpoints with JSON Web Tokens.
+We'll go ahead and secure some of these API endpoints with [JSON Web Tokens](https://jwt.io).

 JSON Web Tokens, commonly known as JWTs, are tokens that are used to authenticate users on applications.
 This technology has gained popularity over the past few years because it enables backends to accept requests simply by validating the contents of these JWTs.
 That is, applications that use JWTs no longer have to hold cookies or other session data about their users.
 This characteristic facilitates scalability while keeping applications secure.